 Extended Irrigation Season Application

-To apply, please complete the Extended Irrigation Season form (found under Forms) and return to our office with a $95.00 (per property) application fee.
+To apply, please complete the Extended Irrigation Season form and return to our office with a $95.00 (per property) application fee.

 - If applications are submitted after the deadline, an additional $200.00 Extended Irrigation Season Late Application Fee will apply.

-- Self-Serve customers who do not apply for an Extended Irrigation Season late turn-off will be charged the Off-Season Rate ($0.93/cubic meter in 2022) for all water usage after the regular turn off date.
+- Self-Serve customers who do not apply for an Extended Irrigation Season late turn-off will be charged the Off-Season Rate ($0.95/cubic metre in 2023) for all water usage after the regular turn off date.

 Water usage for non-agricultural purposes does not qualify for the agricultural water rate.
 Customers with a water service metered under the agricultural rate cannot use that water for non-agricultural purposes such as: